PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 `max_abs=2.572051016613841e-09`; no duplicate inference was run because the executed TFLite is unchanged.
 The positive owner contract is synthetic.

+The pre-unary affine fan-out extraction again used `sinet_320_op.onnx` as the minimal fixed artifact control.
+Its five runtime results are all zero before and after extraction.
+The pre/post conversion-only runs completed in 2.430 and 2.503 seconds, recorded process-tree SWAP zero, and produced byte-identical float32, float16, tensor-correspondence, schema, and generated-schema outputs.
+The immediately preceding SiNet accuracy baseline remains `max_abs=2.572051016613841e-09`; no duplicate inference was run because the executed TFLite is unchanged.
+The positive owner contract is synthetic and the earlier broader zero-owner characterization remains authoritative.

 ## Scope and follow-up

 This branch deliberately avoids semantic generalization and does not claim a